 Adapted for reader’s theater (or readers theatre) by Aaron Shepard, from Peter S. Beagle’s book The Last Unicorn, Viking, New York, 1968

 For more reader’s theater, visit Aaron Shepard’s RT Page at www.aaronshep.com.

 Story copyright © 1968 Peter S. Beagle.
 Script copyright © 1993, 2005 Aaron Shepard.
 Produced by permission of Peter S. Beagle.
-Scripts in this series are free and may be copied, shared, and performed for any noncommercial purpose, except they may not be posted online without permission.
+Scripts in this series are free and may be copied, shared, and performed for any noncommercial purpose, except the texts may not be posted publicly without permission.

 PREVIEW: A magician on a quest is waylaid by a band of not-quite-legendary outlaws.

 ROLES: Narrators 1 & 2, Schmendrick, Captain Cully, Jack Jingly, Molly Grue, Willie Gentle, Dick Fancy, (Other Outlaws)

 NOTES: Peter Beagle’s The Last Unicorn is no doubt the most beloved unicorn story ever written.
 This excerpt, though, is less about unicorns than about another traditional figure—Robin Hood.
 The author has an official Web site at www.peterbeagle.com, and his books are available both there and from Conlan Press, www.conlanpress.com.
 The “Child collection,” published as English and Scottish Ballads and including many about Robin Hood, was the work of the nineteenth-century British scholar Francis James Child.
 For best effect, place NARRATOR 1 at far left, and NARRATOR 2 at far right, as seen from the audience.